sungsoo81/hello-world/README.md

-# hello-world
+# Hello

-I can't write in korean.
-this is not easy
-omg
+I wanna be a Good coding guy or Data analyst.